Code-Institute-Submissions/Stream-1-Project-1/README.md

 - each link opened correctly.
 - The page was responsive to window minimising and maximising.

-### In the developer tools i tested that the website was reponsive in mobile mode.
+### In the developer tools I tested that the website was reponsive in mobile mode.

 ### I tested the form to make sure that the form was not passed unless:
 - The required fields were filled in